markjones-msft/SQL-Convert/README.md

 The code retrieves the first choice and its `Message` property, which contains the converted TSQL code.

 Finally, the converted TSQL code is printed to the console with `Console.WriteLine`.

+## Usage

+1. Clone the repository
+2. Navigate to the `SQL-to-TSQL-Converter` folder
+3. Open `Program.cs` in a text editor
+4. Replace `ENTER YOUR API KEY HERE` with your OpenAI API key
+5. Save and close `Program.cs`
+6. Open a command prompt in the `SQL-to-TSQL-Converter` folder
+7. Run `dotnet run`

 ## Error handling